kitao/pyxel/README.md

 - `set_ch3(data)`
 Set the list of sound(0-63) of channel 3

-## How can I contribute?
+## How to Contribute

 ### Submitting an issue

-We use the [issue tracker](https://github.com/kitao/pyxel/issues) to contain bug reports and feature/enhancement requests.
+Use the [issue tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature/enhancement requests.
 Before submitting a new issue, search the issue tracker to ensure that there is no similar open issue.

-If you are certain that you are reporting a new issue, [open a new issue](https://github.com/kitao/pyxel/issues/new) using the templates provided.
+When submitting a report, use [this link](https://github.com/kitao/pyxel/issues/new).

 ### Manual testing

-We welcome anyone manually testing our product and reporting bugs or suggestions for enhancements in the issue tracker.
+Anyone manually testing the code and reporting bugs or suggestions for enhancements in the issue tracker are very welcome!

 ### Submitting a pull request

-We accept patches/fixes in form of pull requests (PRs).
-Make sure that the pull request addresses an open issue in the issue tracker.
+Patches/fixes are accepted in form of pull requests (PRs).
+Make sure the issue the pull request addresses is open in the issue tracker.

-By submitting a PR, you agree to allow the project team to license your work under the terms of the [MIT](../LICENSE).
+Submitted pull request is deemed to have agreed to publich under [MIT license](../LICENSE).

 ## Other Information